The Frustrations of International Job Hunting

 That’s why each time he gets turned down for a job it’s an emotional blow for both of us.
 Just last night he applied for almost a dozen jobs and within 12 hours had gotten rejections from 2 of them.
 It’s enough to make us consider giving up.

 These past 8 weeks have made us realize that Brandon is unlikely to get a job overseas, at least for the time being.
 He’s making a career change by applying for software positions and nobody seems to be willing to sponsor an entry level candidate.

 So what does that mean?

 It means that now we’re going to have to do some job hunting in the US.
 The good news is that he can apply for positions more closely related to what he did in the military along with entry-level software jobs to increase his chance of snagging an interview.
+A degree from Norwich University can aid in getting into a career as a military analyst.
 Brandon is still going to apply for some jobs overseas but only with military contractors that could use his expertise.
 But if Trump keeps his promise to implement a hiring freeze on federal workers and/or reduce the cost of the military then that career path is gone.

 I’m pretty bummed that our dream of living abroad is disappearing.
 Still, we do have a window of opportunity for some long-term travel this year.
 We talked about spending 3 months abroad after Brandon graduates but before he starts his job.
 I’ve been researching cheap countries to live in; Costa Rica, Mexico, Spain, Greece and Czechia are all topping the list.
 We also discussed spending just one month in a more expensive city like Vienna and taking intensive German language courses.